-agenda appear to be more promising, including:
+However, several recent developments that touch on this agenda appear to be more promising, including:

 - USAID under the Biden Administration, anti-corruption has become a major commitment area.
 For example, the next topic for their Grand Challenge on Transnational Corruption will be focused on illicit finance. - FCDO announcement that dirty money and money laundering comprise one of seven organisational priorities (perhaps a reflection of the interest in corporate transparency shown by its minister of state responsible for international development, Andrew Mitchell).
 The department has re-started grant funding (around GBP 12m this year).
-It is also doing considerable policy work on enablers of corruption and illicit finance hubs, especially policy engagement with UAE and US. - Open Society Foundations' recent focused funding on tackling London's role in facilitating dirty money

-- However, several recent developments that touch on this - GIZ (German Government) in partnership with Norway's MFA, GIZ is running a global project on "Combating illicit financial flows", with complementary regional activities spanning Africa, Latin America and the Western Balkans.
-Of particular note is a financial investigation workstream, supporting inter-agency and cross-border investigation teams in East and southern Africa.
+It is also doing considerable policy work on enablers of corruption and illicit finance hubs, especially policy engagement with UAE and US. - Open Society Foundations' recent focused funding on tackling London's role in facilitating dirty money - GIZ (German Government) in partnership with Norway's MFA, GIZ is running a global project on "Combating illicit financial flows", with complementary regional activities spanning Africa, Latin America and the Western Balkans.
+Of particular note is a financial investigation workstream, supporting inter-agency and crossborder investigation teams in East and southern Africa.